 The Alliance Data Systems 401(k) and Retirement Savings Plan is a defined contribution plan that is qualified under Section 401(k) of the Internal Revenue Code of 1986.
-Contributions made by employees or by the Company to the 401(k) and Retirement Savings Plan, and income earned on these contributions, are not taxable to employees until withdrawn from the 401(k) and Retirement Savings Plan.
-The 401(k) and Retirement Savings Plan covers U.S. employees, who are at least 21 years old, of ADS Alliance Data Systems, Inc., one of the Company's wholly-owned subsidiaries, and any other subsidiary or affiliated organization that adopts this 401(k) and Retirement Savings Plan.
-The Company, and all of its U.S. subsidiaries, are currently covered under the 401(k) and Retirement Savings Plan.

-The Company amended its 401(k) and Retirement Savings Plan effective January 1, 2008 to better benefit the majority of Company employees.
-The 401(k) and Retirement Savings Plan is an IRS-approved safe harbor plan design that eliminates the need for most discrimination testing.
+The Company amended its 401(k) and Retirement Savings Plan effective January 1, 2013.
+The 401(k) and Retirement Savings Plan is an IRSapproved safe harbor plan design that eliminates the need for most discrimination testing.
 Eligible employees can participate in the 401(k) and Retirement Savings Plan immediately upon joining the Company and after six months of employment begin receiving company matching contributions.
 In addition, seasonal or "on-call" employees must complete a year of eligibility service before they may participate in the 401(k) and Retirement Savings Plan.
+The 401(k) and Retirement Savings Plan permits eligible employees to make Roth elective deferrals, effective November 1, 2012, which are included in the employee's taxable income at the time of contribution, but not when distributed.
+Regular, or Non-Roth, elective deferrals made by employees, together with contributions by the Company to the 401(k) and Retirement Savings Plan, and income earned on these contributions, are not taxable to employees until withdrawn from the 401(k) and Retirement Savings Plan.
+The 401(k) and Retirement Savings Plan covers U.S. employees, who are at least 18 years old, of ADS Alliance Data Systems, Inc., one of the Company's wholly-owned subsidiaries, and any other subsidiary or affiliated organization that adopts this 401(k) and Retirement Savings Plan.
+The Company, and all of its U.S. subsidiaries, are currently covered under the 401(k) and Retirement Savings Plan.

 On the first three percent of savings, the Company matches dollar-for-dollar.
 An additional fifty cents for each dollar an employee contributes is matched for savings of more than three percent and up to five percent of pay.
 All company matching contributions are immediately vested.
 In addition to the company match, the Company may make an additional annual discretionary contribution based on the Company's profitability.
 This contribution, subject to Board of Director approval, is based on a percentage of pay and is subject to a separate three-year vesting schedule.
 The discretionary contribution vests in full upon achieving three years of service for participants with less than three years of service.
 All of these contributions vest immediately if the participating employee has more than three years of service, attains age 65, becomes disabled, dies or if the 401(k) and Retirement Savings Plan terminates.
-Company matching and discretionary contributions for the years ended December 31, 2011, 2010 and 2009 were \$14.0 million, \$8.8 million, and \$12.4 million, respectively.
+Company matching and discretionary contributions for the years ended December 31, 2012, 2011 and 2010 were \$22.0 million, \$14.0 million, and \$8.8 million, respectively.

 The participants in the plan can direct their contributions and the Company's matching contribution to numerous investment options, including the Company's common stock.
 On July 20, 2001, the Company registered 1,500,000 shares of its common stock for issuance in accordance with its 401(k) and Retirement Savings Plan pursuant to a Registration Statement on Form S-8, File No. 333-65556.
-As of December 31, 2011, 850,020 of such shares remain available for issuance.
+As of December 31, 2012, 810,603 of such shares remain available for issuance.